urunrefined/xnp2/readme.txt

 * Pass all midi data directly to timidity / fluidsynth without parsing the timidity cfg
 + What exactly is the diff between i286c and i286x cores?

+Building on Arch via PKGBUILD.
+You can build a package of this program via makepkg.
+An PKGBUILD file is provided.
+However, please note because of a hen/egg problem you need to use the commit _after_ the release tag, as the archive on github is only created (and the sha only calculated) after the git tag has already been placed, due to the PKGBUILD file being inside the repo itself.